ferrer91/Eye-Exercise/README.md

 When the app is running, you must move the cursor througt the display and the eyes will follow it.

 ## Contributing
+In the future, it must tu close the eyes when the mouse is clicked.

 ## Credits
+I would like to thank my teachers and mentors for the knowledge they have passed on to me.

 ## License
 MIT License